tekunotri/solarlighthud-redux/readme.md

 * Completely overhauled the HUD!
 By default, it is essentially a brand new one, with a similar layout to TF2's default HUD, and lots of new shapes.
 * You can still play with the "classic" layout by enabling it in the Customization menu.
 * Added a Customization Menu!
 More details in the "CUSTOMIZATION" section.
-* Replaced all of the in-game tips with over 200 custom ones, most of which are for Demoknight.
-English only.
 * Added new fonts, used all over the HUD.
 * Tons of fonts are now sporting a thick outline for better visibility (plus it looks cool).
 This actually inspired my videos, not the other way round.
 * Minmode has been updated.
 See the "Minmode" section for more details.